sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 ## Computation

 The gradients and parameters on PS are represented by tensors.
-And applying gradients to parameters, which is also called optimization, is acutally a math operation of tensors.
+And applying gradients to parameters, which is also called optimization, is actually a math operation of tensors.

 ### Tensor